We’re all looking for better ways to get backlinks.

 In turn, that audience will be more likely to check out the backlinks that you provide, because they’ll already have built up a certain degree of trust in you.

-For example, this answer has over 2700 words (as well as over 15 pictures):
+For example, this answer has over 2900 words (as well as a handful of images):

 Another great thing that top writers do is to include images.
 Answers with images are more visually appealing, and are generally more useful to readers (which is the point).